 Harry Potter: The Exhibition – Norrköping, Sweden

-The Exhibition was hosted at Nya Parken in Norrköping, Sweden, from May 29, 2014, to September 7, 2014.
+From May 29, 2014, to September 7, 2014, Harry Potter: The Exhibition was hosted at Nya Parken in Norrköping, Sweden.
 This was its first European stop and 11th stop overall.

 Harry Potter: The Exhibition is not only a magical gift to any so-called Potterhead out there but also a fantastic world to experience for anyone.
 I have friends who’ve visited the exhibition in other places in the world and gushed about how amazing it was, so I have to say that my expectations were very high.
 Yet I was blown away by the amazing way the whole exhibition was built up.
 Sadly, I didn’t get to experience the exhibition in its whole since we were on a tight schedule, so I didn’t have time to stop and read and look into detail on everything, but I still thought it was amazing and I hope to visit again someday and take my time in there.